Feedback

 Note

-In the nRF Connect SDK, examples are available that demonstrate how to use the nrfx drivers directly for various peripherals.
+In the nRF Connect SDK, there are examples that demonstrate how to use the nrfx drivers directly for various peripherals.

 These examples can be found here: <installation_path>\modules\hal\nordic\nrfx\samples.

-In some scenarios, you may find yourself in a situation where you have no other option but to use the nrfx drivers directly.
-For instance, Zephyr RTOS, may not have certain functionalities implemented, like the I2C target (slave) API.
+In some scenarios, using the nrfx drivers directly may be the only viable option.
+For instance, Zephyr RTOS, may not have certain functionalities implemented, like the I2C target (deprecated term: slave) API.
 In such cases, the only way to utilize these functionalities is by directly employing the nrfx TWIS driver.

-However, in other scenarios, like when dealing with the ADC, as we have discussed, you have a choice.
-You can either use the nrfx drivers directly for absolute full control over the peripheral functionality, or you can opt for a more portable approach.
+However, in other scenarios, such as with the ADC, as previously discussed, you have a choice.
+You can either use the nrfx drivers directly for complete control over the peripheral functionality, or choose a more portable approach.
 This means you have to weigh the benefits of portability/automated power management against the advantages of having absolute control over the peripheral.

 Register an account